skyssolutions/lynxchan/Readme.md

 # Running
 You can either run the `lynxchan` command or start the `lynxchan` service if you ran the `aux/root-setup.sh` script.
 You could just run the `src/be/boot.js` file.
 Run ``` sudo setcap 'cap_net_bind_service=+ep' `which node` ``` to be able to run it on port 80 without root access.
+If you are getting a code 203, it might be selinux not liking where you put lynxchan.
+Just run ``` chcon -t bin_t ABSOLUTE_PATH_TO_SRC_BE_BOOT.JS ``` to give FHS the finger and it will stop being a busybody.

 # Documentation
 As in many things, I am very anal about documentation.